test-IO/testio-guides/src/pages/docs/integrations/notion.md

 ### Create your integration in Notion

-The first step to building any internal integration is to create a new integration in Notion’s integrations dashboard: https://www.notion.com/my-integrations.
+The first step for building any internal integration is to create a new integration in Notion’s integrations dashboard: https://www.notion.com/my-integrations.

 1. Click `+ New integration`
 2. Enter the integration name.